davidde/notes/BASH.md

 a single key on too many services *will* make it inconvenient if you ever decide/require to renew it.

 ### Setting up `ssh-agent`
-(By doing this you don't have to enter the passphrase on every authentication)
+(This is only necessary when you have set a passphrase for your private key, and you don't want to specify it on every authentication)
 1. Start the ssh-agent in the background:
 $ eval $(ssh-agent)
 2. Add your SSH private key to the ssh-agent: